After-Shock/Cloudbox-wiki/First-Time-Install:-Rclone.md

    drive
    ```

-   _Note: You could also type in the number for Google Drive._
+   _Note: You can also type in the number for Google Drive._

 1. Create a [[Google Drive API Client ID and Client Secret]] for Rclone.